-Current doctoral students in the field of e-learning or educational technology are encouraged to submit short abstracts to present an overview of their research at the PhD Student Symposium.
+Current doctoral students in the field of e-learning, educational technology or information systems are encouraged to submit short abstracts to present an overview of their research at the PhD Student Symposium.
 Proposals related to the conference theme topics are especially welcomed.
 We do encourage to reflect upon how your research may contribute to one of the conference theme topics.
 PhD students are currently engaged in doctoral research, i.e. have had their research proposals approved but have not yet defended their thesis.
 Priority will be given to students who already have collected data.
 The abstract should be in English and contain: 1. a 300-350-word description of the state of their research (including research title, research objectives/questions and methodology) and 2. a problem they would like to address in the symposium.

-PhD students are invited to submit abstracts before 15th September 2020 using this form.
+PhD students are invited to submit abstracts before 15th of September 2021.
 The panel of international experts will review the abstracts and select students to participate.
 Authors will need to prepare a short presentation (between 5-10 slides) for the symposium.
 Symposium presenters will receive a certificate.
 The language of the symposium is English.

 The selected students will give a brief presentation (between 5-10 slides) which can include one or two questions for the expert panel and/or other students.
 The presentation is limited to maximum of 10 minutes.
 At the end of each presentation, there will be a group discussion, approximately 15-20 minutes per presentation, to comment, discuss the questions raised and/or offer research advice.

-The PhD Student Symposium is an open-invitation event for all PhD students and their supervisors working in the field of e-learning or educational technology.
+The PhD Student Symposium is an open-invitation event for all PhD students and their supervisors working in the field of e-learning, educational technology or information systems.
 It is aimed at current doctoral students enrolled in any university, both full-time and part-time.
 We encourage you to take this opportunity to network with fellow researchers, discuss your research, and receive feedback from international experts and your peers.